bramses/bramses-highly-opinionated-vault-2023/README.md

 Indeed, the best jamming sessions in Obsidian come from the notes that already exist in the vault.
 We can use random notes to surface and inspire thought, to break exisiting thought patterns and introduce new concepts into our line of thinking.

+The **goal of jamming** is to have no goal.
+The idea is to have fun, to explore the vault for interesting ideas or concepts to snowball off of later.

 Plugins:

 - Random Note